 UTEP is renowned for being the university with the most Hispanic engineers with master’s and doctoral degrees in the US.
 There are over 170 degree programs offered, and it has the country’s only bilingual MFA program.

 With sunshiny days and spectacular ocean views, Pepperdine’s campus is among the most beautiful in the country!
 Malibu’s warm-summer Mediterranean climate means that students love the warm and dry summers with about 281 sunny days per year and 20-inch average annual rainfall.
 While snow is extremely rare, it did fall at higher elevations, with the most recent being on January 25, 2021.
 Pepperdine, indeed, is blessed with fantastic weather that, when considered with its beach resort vibe, makes it a great college.

-Many points in the campus offer scenic views of Los Angeles and the Palos Verdes Peninsula, Catalina Island, and Santa Monica Bay.
+Many points on the campus offer scenic views of Los Angeles and the Palos Verdes Peninsula, Catalina Island, and Santa Monica Bay.
 The Mediterranean Revival Style used on most on-campus buildings contributes to their quaint charm, too.